Building a Customer Service Chatbot: 8 Elements of a Great Interaction

 - 71% saw an increase in customer satisfaction

-In Astute’s latest best practice guide, we cover expert tips for planning a chatbot and creating fluid, conversational interactions that are consistent with your brand voice.
+In this customer service chatbots best practice guide, we cover expert tips for planning a chatbot and creating fluid, conversational interactions that are consistent with your brand voice.
 A big part of ensuring a successful chatbot deployment is mapping out the components of your interactions.

 There are several core components for chatbot interactions, each serving a distinct purpose within the conversation.
 Here are some examples of customer service chatbot components you should consider including in your chatbot: